Amber Room: Theft during World War II

 Shortly after the beginning of the German invasion of the Soviet Union in World War II, the curators responsible for removing the art treasures in Leningrad tried to disassemble and remove the Amber Room.
 However, over the years the amber had dried out and become brittle, making it impossible to move the room without the amber crumbling.
 The Amber Room was therefore hidden behind mundane wallpaper, in an attempt to keep German forces from seizing it, but the attempt to hide such a well-known piece of art failed.

 German soldiers of Army Group North disassembled the Amber Room within 36 hours under the supervision of two experts.
 On 14 October 1941, the priceless room reached Königsberg in East Prussia, for storage and display in the town's castle.
 On 13 November 1941, a Königsberg newspaper announced an exhibition of the Amber Room at Königsberg Castle.

 Last days in Königsberg

-Orders given by Hitler on 21 and 24 January 1945 ordered the movement of looted possessions from Königsberg.
+On 21 and 24 January 1945, Hitler ordered the movement of looted possessions from Königsberg.
 This allowed Albert Speer, Reichsminister of Armaments, and his administration team to transport cultural goods of priority.
 However, before the Amber Room could be moved, Erich Koch, who was in charge of civil administration in Königsberg during the final months of the war, abandoned his post and fled from the city, leaving General Otto Lasch in command.

 In August 1944, Königsberg was heavily fire-bombed by the Royal Air Force.
-It suffered further extensive damage from artillery from the advancing Red Army before the final occupation on 9 April 1945.
+It suffered further extensive damage from the artillery of the advancing Red Army before the final occupation on 9 April 1945.